Coronavirus mutes German Unity Day celebrations | DW | 03.10.2020

 Read more: Germany faces old problems 30 years after reunification

-However, on October 3, 1990, less than a year after Kohl's proclamation, the German national anthem rang out at Berlin's Reichstag Parliament building as the country's flag was raised.
+However, on October 3, 1990, less than a year after Kohl's proclamation, the German Reunification Treaty went into effect, officially making Germany one country again.

 German Unity Day has been marked as a holiday ever since.